-RESIDENTIAL AND COMMERCIAL
+RESIDENTIAL AND COMMERCIAL BIRD CONTROL

 Several options are available to mitigate bird issues.
 For residential structures, the focus is more on exclusion and prevention.
-The most popular items are to seal off entry and roosting points, while installing intimidation and deterrent products.
+The most popular items are to seal off the entry and roosting points while installing intimidation and deterrent products.
 Just like with people, birds have their own personalities and tolerances.
 Some are more persistent than others and some scare easily.
 Deterrents include scare devices such as balloons, spiders, spikes, flashers, or mylar strips and exclusion work have proven to be great ways of resolving the issue and in a cost-effective way.
 For commercial locations where buildings can be vast, we may suggest different options due to the higher concentration of bird populations.
-In these cases we may resort to installing netting, bird spikes, optical gel, or a BirdBuffer® machine.
+In these cases, we may resort to installing netting, bird spikes, optical gel, or a BirdBuffer® machine.
 In particular, with pigeons, we can provide trapping services to remove the current population on the property and then install devices to prevent future incursion.
 Devices, such as the BirdBuffer machine, emit a non-toxic irritant into the air periodically so that when birds are flying around the area and inhale the solution, it discourages the birds from wanting to be in the area.

 Here are a few product descriptions of things that are commonly used for bird control: